 Maggie is from the Northern Virginia area.
 She played for St. John’s College High School and the Capital Lacrosse Club respectively.
 She went on to play 4 years of Division 1 lacrosse at High Point University in North Carolina, graduating in 2019.
 At HPU, Maggie was primarily a midfielder, playing in 49 games for the Panthers.
 Also while at High Point, she coached both rec teams and club teams in the area.
 Maggie comes from a family of coaches and has been greatly influenced by the coaches she has played for.
 She understands that in order to coach athletes to their full potential, relationships must be established.
 Maggie believes it’s important to help athletes grow not only as athletes, but as people too.

 Maggie is the Head Varsity Coach at Lake Mary High School and also coaches for the 2025 Black M&D Orlando club team.
-Since taking on the position as the Director of North Seminole lacrosse, she has tripled the amount of girls playing in this area!
+She is now the Director of Operations, Seminole County for Sol Blazers Lacrosse and oversees and promotes the growth of all Seminole County locations.